 As with many other aspects of science, warfare and military interests drove the development of technology, requiring both more accurate maps, but also providing new kinds of information to show on maps.
 Next to plain and simple topographical maps that show the lie of the land, Ashworth briefly discusses military maps, hydrographic charts, geological maps, and the more infographic-like thematic maps that can plot all sorts of information.

-The archetypal geology map that had a huge influence on how we understand our planet and the concept of deep time was William Smith’s Delineation of the Strata of England and Wales (see also The Map That Changed the World: A Tale of Rocks, Ruin and Redemption).
-A famous example of a thematic map is Charles-Joseph Minard’s map showing the size of Napoleon’s troops entering and returning from Russia during his 1812 campaign, hammering home the astounding loss of men (see also The Minard System: The Graphical Works of Charles-Joseph Minard).
+The archetypal geology map that had a huge influence on how we understand our planet and the concept of deep time was William Smith’s Delineation of the Strata of England and Wales.
+A famous example of a thematic map is Charles-Joseph Minard’s map showing the size of Napoleon’s troops entering and returning from Russia during his 1812 campaign, hammering home the astounding loss of men.

 “A famous example of a thematic map is Charles-Joseph Minard’s map showing the size of Napoleon’s troops entering and returning from Russia during his 1812 campaign, hammering home the astounding loss of men.”